Our Leadership

 SFC Trapier is a strong advocate for the cardiovascular community and regularly advises the DHA Cardiovascular Care Committee.
 Additionally, he’s member of numerous professional organizations including the American College of Cardiology, the Society for Cardiovascular Angiography & Interventions, and the Alliance of Cardiovascular Professionals.
 He currently resides in Walkersville, MD with his beautiful wife of 14 years, Hailey and their two children, Gemma and Gabe.
 He’s a life-long fly-fisherman and skilled woodworker who prefers to spend his free time outdoors or working in his shop.

-LTC(P) Sharon L. Rosser (DEPUTY COMMANDER)
+COL Sharon L. Rosser (DEPUTY COMMANDER)

-Some of LTC(P) Rosser’s awards and decorations include Legion of Merit, Bronze Star Medal (1 OLC), Meritorious Service Medal (2 OLC), Army Commendation Medal (6 OLC), Army Achievement Medal (13 OLC), the Combat Medical Badge, Expert Field Medical Badge and Army Staff Identification Badge.
-Her skill identifiers are Instructor (5K), Strategist (6Z), and Emergency Medicine Physician Assistant (M2).
-She is a member of the Order of Military Medical Merit and an Iron Major recipient.
+Her awards and decorations include Legion of Merit, Bronze Star Medal (1OLC), Meritorious Service Medal (2 OLC), Army Commendation Medal (6 OLC), the Combat Medical Badge, and the Expert Field Medical Badge.
+Her skill identifiers include Medical Proficiency (9A), Instructor (5K), Strategist (6Z), and Emergency Medicine Physician Assistant (M2).
+She is a member of the Order of Military Medical Merit and an AMEDD Iron Major.